wighawag/fuzd/docs/guide/getting-started/index.md

 ### fuzd-cf-worker

-This package provide a basic implementation of FUZD api as a cloudflare worker.

-It provided both the scheduler and execution api
+This package wrap `fuzd-server` into a cloudflare worker, ready to be deployed, using D1 as database